There are many ways in which you can get involved in our work.

 Wester Moss, Stirling - our workparties involve pulling up young pine and building dams on our peatland nature reserve.

-We will soon be working on more peatland sites in the Central Belt through our new Bog Squad project www.butterfly-conservation.org/bogsquad .
+We are now working on more peatland sites in the Central Belt through our new Bog Squad project www.butterfly-conservation.org/bogsquad

 We are also involved in a long-term project to tackle invasive, non-native cotoneaster from a Slender Scotch Burnet site on Mull.

 Work on our two reserves at Mabie Forest and Loch Arkaig is mostly carried out by Forest Enterprise.

 Please get in touch to find out details of our next volunteer workparty, or check our Events page.